andifalk/springio25-security-workshop/labs/passkeys/README.md

 ✅ That's it!
 You have successfully implemented Passkeys authentication in your Spring Boot application.

 >💡 **Note**: The optional lab 2 shows how to implement Passkeys with a secure local domain.
-This lab is intended to be done as *home work*.
+This lab is intended to be done as *homework*.
 Instead, we will proceed with the next topic **Enhanced Authorization**.

 ---